Landowner Collaborative Strategies for Nonlethal Predator Control

 Participants: 105

 • Increased coordination across partners and agencies to foster collaboration, information sharing and learning, and the most efficient use of resources.
-This is best accomplished by somebody who is paid to fill that role, and most likely within an agency and thus capable to work peer-to-peer with the diversity of state, federal and Tribal agencies.
-That said, existing forums for working across watersheds such as the Locally-Led Conflict Reduction Partnership and the Conflict Reduction Consortium are filling an important role and should continue.
+This is best accomplished by somebody who is paid to fill that role, and most likely within an agency and thus capable of working peer-to-peer with the diversity of state, federal and Tribal agencies.
+That said, existing forums for working across watersheds such as the Locally-Led Conflict Reduction Partnership and the Conflict Reduction Consortium, are filling an important role and should continue.

 • Increased public and private financial resources to lower the burden on those agricultural producers, Tribes, and locally-led partnerships who need to decrease their time fundraising for conflict prevention measures so they can increase their time implementing solutions.
 Sustainability of these funding resources is also essential to increase participation and succeed in achieving the long-term goals of working lands and healthy wildlife populations—both of which are critical to rural economies.